ohata-toast/Data-Flow/en/console-user-guide.md

 * Define a flow by importing flow components from Node type or Template from flow settings.
     * The Collapse/Expand button allows to zoom-in/zoom-out the flow screen.
+    * The available engine type varies by engine type.
 * Adjust the flow screen to define flows and change the graph configuration.

     * Define a node behavior by entering the appropriate settings for each node.
         * [Detailed Node Guide](https://docs.toast.com/ko/Data%20&%20Analytics/DataFlow/ko/node-config-guide/)
     * Define the flow of messages by linking connections among nodes.